Here are the top Institutional holders of United States Steel Corporation (X) shares

 United States Steel Corporation (X): Who are the competitors?

-The company’s main competitors (and peers) include Steel Dynamics Inc. (STLD) that is trading 120.75% up over the past 12 months and Worthington Industries Inc. (WOR) that is 184.20% higher over the same period.
-POSCO (PKX) is 123.03% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 3.74% from the last report on Jan 28, 2021 to stand at a total of 29.36 million short shares sold with a short interest ratio of 1.44.
+The company’s main competitors (and peers) include Steel Dynamics Inc. (STLD) that is trading 145.05% up over the past 12 months and Worthington Industries Inc. (WOR) that is 175.53% higher over the same period.
+POSCO (PKX) is 131.18% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -0.96% from the last report on Feb 11, 2021 to stand at a total of 29.4 million short shares sold with a short interest ratio of 1.32.